Banff Jasper Collection

 3. Location, location: Where can I get married in Jasper?

 There are infinite wedding-perfect settings in vast Jasper National Park.
-Whether you’re planning an intimate dream day for two or wish to celebrate in style surrounded by friends and family, you’ll find a host of venues to suit your style and budget.
-Popular ceremony sites like Pyramid Island and the Athabasca Day Use area at Jasper Airfield are managed by Parks Canada and should be booked well in advance.
+Whether you’re planning an intimate dream day for two or wish to celebrate surrounded by friends and family, you’ll find a host of venues to suit your style and budget.
+Popular ceremony sites like Pyramid Island and the Athabasca Day Use area at the Jasper Airfield are managed by Parks Canada and should be booked well in advance.

 A wedding ceremony in front of a large lake below tree-covered mountains.